Investment Office · · 19 min read

 Prediction markets are zero-sum before fees and negative-sum after.
 This basic math shapes everything about the opportunity for individual traders.

 Unlike equity investing, where companies create value through productive activity, and shareholders participate in that creation, prediction markets merely redistribute wealth among participants.
 For every winner, there is a corresponding loser.
-The platforms extract fees through bid-ask spreads and transaction costs, making the aggregate outcome negative for traders as a group.
+The platforms extract fees through bid-ask spreads and transaction costs, resulting in an aggregate outcome that is negative for traders as a group.

 The "Maduro trade" illustrates both the opportunity and its limits.
 A Polymarket user reportedly netted approximately $400,000 by betting on Nicolás Maduro's capture hours before international news outlets confirmed it, turning roughly $32,000-$34,000 in wagers into a massive payout.
 Whether this reflects remarkable analytical skill or actual inside knowledge is debatable.
 What's clear is that the trader had an informational edge that the market hadn't yet priced.